 - Otherwise, move on to the next position.

-Also, this saves you face into from of the hiring committee.
+Also, this saves you face in front of the hiring committee.
 Most will think you simply didn’t pay attention to the requirements.
 That’s something that could work against you if you apply to the same university or school again.

 Don’t Overuse Jargon

 Post-doctoral hiring decisions are often made by the committee.
 The members of these committees range widely in terms of their academic backgrounds and knowledge.
-Keep in mind that you are not simply trying to impress other researchers, and perhaps a department head who also has a deep academic background.
+Keep in mind that you are not simply trying to impress other researchers, and perhaps a department head or a Director of Student Services who also have a deep, but different academic background.

 Thus, avoid using too much jargon or technical speak (unless you are linking to or describing some of your research).
 If you do use jargon, explain it with the understanding that not everybody reviewing your application is a subject matter expert in your discipline.